 By Deborah Vrabel

 Creating opportunities, incentives, structures, technologies, and spaces for dialogue and collaboration is an important theme for most large organizations.
 It is often a daunting challenge—but well worth the effort.
-As a writer, I have been privileged to witness, participate in, and/or chronicle a few groundbreaking collaborative endeavors and agonize along with clients who made valiant attempts in impossible circumstances.
-I have also seen a few pseudo-collaborative efforts—which invariably failed.
+As a writer, I have been privileged to witness, participate in, and/or chronicle a few groundbreaking collaborative endeavors.
+I have agonized with clients who tried valiantly to collaborate in impossible circumstances.
+And I have also seen more than a few pseudo-collaborative efforts—which invariably accomplished little.

 Because of that stimulating, sometimes frustrating vantage point, I have thought deeply about collaborative work and how to sustain and enhance it.
 But I always thought about how collaboration would benefit my clients—never myself.
 Until recently, I never asked the question: